 As the publisher of a feature service, you determine what functionality is available to the people who use the feature service, define the styling used when displaying the features, and define templates for editing data.
 When people access your feature service, they can view your data and the data associated with it through relationship classes.
-They can use your feature service in the maps and apps they create and, if you allow it, they can edit the data in the feature service.
+They can use your feature service in the maps and apps they create, they can run analysis on the layers in the service, and, if you allow it, they can edit the data in the feature service.

 Feature services run on ArcGIS GIS Server sites.

 To publish a feature service, you need to prepare your data and publish it.
-The specific steps you take to do this depend on what functionality you require for your feature service.
+The specific steps you take to do so depend on what functionality you require for your feature service.